-Under strategic outcome 1, WFP will meet refugees' basic food needs through the provision of general food assistance, nutrition-sensitive school feeding and complementary livelihood activities.
-Strategic outcome 2 has the aim of improving the nutrition status of refugees through the treatment of moderate acute malnutrition and the prevention of malnutrition in pregnant and lactating women and girls, women and girls of reproductive age and children aged 6-59 months.
+Under strategic outcome 1, WFP will meet basic food needs in the camps through the provision of general food assistance, nutrition-sensitive school feeding and complementary livelihood activities.
+Strategic outcome 2 has the aim of improving the nutrition status of targeted, vulnerable camp residents through the treatment of moderate acute malnutrition in pregnant and lactating women and girls, children aged 6-59 months, girls and boys and the prevention of malnutrition in pregnant and lactating women and girls.
 WFP will address malnutrition and anaemia by improving prevention and treatment, raising awareness of good nutrition and ensuring that all of its interventions are nutrition-sensitive.
 Efforts will be made to revitalize discussion and coordination of nutrition activities with stakeholders.

 WFP will seek to diversify its complementary activities, reaching more households by scaling up existing projects and exploring new livelihood opportunities, based on a mapping exercise to identify resilience opportunities.
 Complementarity and synergies with partners' activities will be explored throughout the implementation of the interim country strategic plan.
-An emerging new resilience approach will foster improved food security and nutrition for Sahrawi refugees, in partnership with the Sahrawi authorities (including the national union of Sahrawi women and youth groups) including United Nations and other actors agencies non-governmental organizations.
+An emerging new resilience approach will foster improved food security and nutrition for refugees, in partnership with the camp management (including the national union of Sahrawi women and youth groups) and other actors including United Nations agencies and non-governmental organizations.